shaunsmith/functionslab/6-Container-as-Function.md

 There are lots of interesting elements to this function (other than the typical Node "callback hell") but the key one for us is the use of the "imagemagick" Node module for image processing.
-To use it we need to include it in our dependencies in the `package.json` along with the other dependencies.
+To use it we need to include it along with our other dependencies in our`package.json` file.

 ![](images/userinput.png)
 > In same folder as the `func.js` file, create a `package.json` file and